 The purpose of office hours is to provide supplemental time for questions, discussion, or assistance that you may need.
 Any topics related to the course, or to college life, professional development, or personal issues affecting your academic career at Ohio State are relevant and welcome topics.
-Office hours will be held by appointment; I have the most availability on Tuesday/Thursday mornings and on Monday afternoons, but I understand that many students are in different time zones or are working.
+Office hours will be Mondays and Wednesdays 10:30-11:30.
 A Zoom link can be found on Carmen for virtual meetings.
 Office hour attendance is always optional but you are welcome to attend as frequently as you would like.